-Given the size of the Singapore and Australia markets, our future growth depends, to a large extent, on our ability to grow our overseas operations in both traditional and new digital services.
+Given the size of the Singapore and Australia markets, our future growth depends, to a large extent, on our ability to grow our overseas operations in both core communications and new digital services.
 This comes with considerable risks.

 Partnership Relations